ahmedsaleh020/only-notes/readme.md

 * Delete notes you no longer need.
 * Notes are saved locally in your browser's storage.
 * Sort notes from oldest to newest and vice versa.
+* Categorize Your Notes With Tags.
+* filter Notes By Tags.
 * Deleted Notes Page where the user can restore his removed notes or delete them forever.

 ## Technologies Used: